 EESG Dissertation Data and Fieldwork Award

 Students are invited to submit applications for the EESG Dissertation Data & Field Work Award.
-A maximum of two awards of up to $300 each will be granted annually, subject to approval by the EESG Awards Committee.
+One award of $500 will be granted annually, subject to approval by the EESG Awards Committee.
 The principal objective of the award is to defray travel or data acquisition expenses related to ongoing or future dissertation research activities.

 The award will be oriented primarily to those without other substantial funding.
 Eligible candidates must be members of the AAG EESG at the time of submission.

-Proposals should be delivered in a single PDF or Word document and should include:
+Proposals should be delivered in a single PDF document and should include:

-After funds have been distributed, awardees will be asked to provide information (e.g., narratives, photos, Tweets) from their fieldwork experiences to help publicize the award.
+After funds have been distributed, awardees will be asked to provide information (e.g., narratives, photos, social media posts) from their fieldwork experiences to help publicize the award.

 Current Winners: